|Last Updated 09/06/2015||Visit Our Youtube Channel|

 5. Other Notable Figures

 It is also interesting to note, that those who are arguably most qualified at discerning supernatural phenomenon, have also positively discerned Medjugorje to be authentic.
 Among the many notable figures, are; Mother Teresa, Fr.
-Gabrielle Amorth (the chief exorcist in Rome), Cardinal Hans Urs von Balthasar,
+Gabrielle Amorth (the chief exorcist in Rome), Cardinal Hans Urs von Balthasar, and Padre Pio.

 written in a letter: "We are all praying one Hail Mary before Holy Mass to Our Lady of Medjugorje."
 9